 - 150 g cauliflower - cut into florets

-- 3 tbsp water – reserved from cauliflower cooking water
+- 3 tablespoon water – reserved from cauliflower cooking water

 - 400 g jackfruit – 1 drained tin of young green jackfruit in brine.